 Bridging Old and New ERP Systems

-One thing to keep in mind if you’re considering a phased ERP implementation is that you’ll likely need to keep your old and new systems temporarily bridged as you migrate data.
+One thing to keep in mind if you’re considering a phased ERP implementation approach is that you’ll likely need to keep your old and new systems temporarily bridged as you migrate data.
 This ensures employees have all the data they need to do their job.

 While this might sound complicated, there are system adjustments you can make that can help establish the bridge and ensure functionality.